 Tel: 01737 812146

-This sheet is intended to give you an insight into the BHS Riding and Road Safety Exam that will take place at Wildwoods Riding Centre on Monday 15th May 2017 at 1pm.
+This sheet is intended to give you an insight into the BHS Ride Safe Exam that will take place at Wildwoods Riding Centre next year.
 To take the exam you must attend all training sessions, if you are unable to attend one of the arranged sessions then please let us now, it may be possible to arrange an extra session which will incur an extra cost but we need to know well in advance.
 The cost of the training is £250 with a non-refundable deposit of £100 when you book, payable directly to “Wildwoods”.
 This cost includes horse hire for the day of the exam.

 The exam has three parts: